B1naryDrag0n/DwagonStrim/Minecraft/MinecraftServer.md

 **If you can't follow these 3 simple rules, you will straight out be banned from the server!**

 Not anybody can access the server, only whitelisted players can.
-In order to do so, I need your account UUID.
-If you wanna join the server, ya prolly know where to find me on Discord. ~UwU~
+In order to do so, I need your player UUID.
+If you wanna join the server, ya prolly know where to find me on Discord.
+UwU

 ## Getting Started